The Case Western Reserve University (CWRU) graduate program in Systems Biology and Bioinformatics (SYBB) has 4 tracks:

 - Translational Bioinformatics - Equips students to apply recent advances in genomics and proteomics to solve clinical problems in a cost-effective manner

 - Clinical Research Informatics - Prepares students to analyze large clinical data repositories to derive new knowledge pertaining to health and disease

-- Computational Molecular Biology - Provides students the cutting edge tools to tackle a variety of biological problems using computational approaches
+- Molecular and Computational Biology - Provides students the cutting edge tools to tackle a variety of biological problems using computational approaches

 Students can choose 1 of the 4 tracks for both the M.S. and Ph.D. programs.

 The M.S. degree is comprised of 30 total credits and is anticipated to take two years to complete, going full time.
 There are two routes that can be followed, allowing students to customize their experience to match their interests.
 The first route, gives them the opportunity for in depth study of a topic leading to a Master's thesis while the second route allows replaces the thesis with a comprehensive written exam or major project.
 Alternatively the Ph.D. requires 36 total credits and is anticipated to be a five year program.

 The interdisciplinary program has twenty-four faculty in many departments and centers on campus such as: Biology, Biomedical Engineering, Center for Proteomics and Bioinformatics, Electrical Engineering and Computer Science, Epidemiology and Biostatistics, Genetics, Mathematics, Neurosciences, Physiology and Biophysics, and Pharmacology.